cludwigtay/ReACT-Virginia/README.md

 - System has to easily expand graph in large chunks.
 - System has to easily compress graph through subgraph selection.

+# V4
+NALU to make binary conditions.
+SATNet to solve, make conditions for ILP.
+Semidefinite approx and discrete relaxation to do NP Hard solves.

 # Optimizer
 Relate backprop to differentiable SATMax